 Focuses on the design process and management tools to facilitate the creation of multimedia and Web-based video communications projects.
 Students demonstrate proficiency in project management and project design using formal and informal design processes.
 Covers multimedia production, project management, budgets, and legal and contractual issues.
-Prerequisite(s): CST 201.
+Prerequisite(s): CST 201 or instructor consent.